Richard M Fleming1*, Matthew R Fleming1, William C Dooley2 and Tapan K Chaudhuri3

 2 Oklahoma University Health Science Center, Oklahoma City, Oklahoma

 3 Eastern Virginia Medical School, Norfolk, VA, USA

 *Corresponding Author: Richard M Fleming, FHHI-Omnificimaging-Camelot, Los Angeles, CA, USA.

 Citation: Richard M Fleming, Matthew R Fleming, William C Dooley and Tapan K Chaudhuri.
-“A Possible Solution for Women with Dense Breasts Using FMTVDM to Measure Changes in Breast Tissue".
-Acta Scientific Medical Sciences 4.2 (2020): 111-114.
+“From Coronary Arteriography to Stenosis Flow Reserve to FMTVDM.
+The Sequential Evolution of Artificial Intelligence in Cardiology and Oncology-Removing the Human Error Element".
+Acta Scientific Medical Sciences 4.1 (2020): 114-118.

 Copyright: © 2020 Richard M Fleming, Matthew R Fleming, William C Dooley and Tapan K Chaudhuri.
 This is an open-access article distributed under the terms of the Creative Commons Attribution License, which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.